rrhan0/ICT-12-final-project/README.md

 # ICT-12-final-project

-It is a sidescrolling RPG based on the game "Darkest Dungeon".
+It is a clone of "Darkest Dungeon", a game by Red Hook studios.
-This is a game programmed using pygame modules and was done working with a partner.
+It includes a splash screen, a shop, and a game map with 4 levels.

+In this project, the pygame library is used to implement user input, GUI, art, animations, and sounds.

 Starting module is chernobyladventures.py